kevcjones-archived/personal-backbone-boilerplates/README.md

 Yeoman boiler plate started this off, from there, i've made minor changes to suit personal preferences and made this snapshot to help me get new projects off the ground quicker.

-NOTE : This is a new branch purely for those projects we use foundation for instead of bootstrap.
+NOTE : This is a the master branch purely for those projects we use foundation for instead of bootstrap.

 Get Yeoman installed along with grunt-cli and bower first